 As climate continues to change and extreme events become more frequent, it is increasingly imperative to improve the predictive capacity of our earth system models.
 While some terrestrial ecosystem processes such as photosynthesis are well represented in models, others such as those related to soils and roots are often treated as black boxes.
 Here, we explore the current capacity of neutron imaging to provide insight into root function, specifically plant-soil water relations.
 Then we introduce advanced techniques that may provide novel breakthroughs in resolving root and soil dynamics in the future.

-Jeffrey M Warren, Senior Staff Scientist, Oak Ridge National Laboratory, USA
+The colloquium was held by Jeffrey M Warren, Senior Staff Scientist, Oak Ridge National Laboratory, USA

 Apr 2019 Martin Månsson, Royal Institute of Technology, Sweden